The various types of cancers of the uterus or the womb are collectively referred to as uterine cancer.

 Uterine sarcomas - Uterine sarcomas, properly known as Leiomyosarcomas originate from the muscular layer of the uterus.
 This layer is also known as the myometrium.
 It is to be noted that leiomyosarcomas are very distinct from uterine leiomyomas.
 Uterine leiomyomas are a very benign type of uterine cancer.

 The origin of endometrial stromal sarcomas is the connective tissues of the endometrium.
 They are also not as common as endometrial carcinomas.

 The ovaries in females are involved with the production of two main hormones- estrogen and progesterone.
 There are many fluctuations in the levels of these hormones throughout the lifetime.
-These fluctuations lead to the change in the endometrium.
+These fluctuations lead to a change in the endometrium.

 Any disease or a condition that increases the amount of oestrogen but not the level of progesterone.
 This can increase the risk of endometrial cancer in your body.
-After menopause, intake of hormones that contain oestrogen but not progesterone increases the risk of developing endometrial cancer.
+After menopause, the intake of hormones that contain oestrogen but not progesterone increases the risk of developing endometrial cancer.